Juniper/libxo/doc/encoders.rst

 ----------------------------

 libxo ships with a custom encoder for "CSV" files, a common format for comma separated values.
+The output of the CSV encoder can be loaded directly into spreadsheets or similar applications.

 A standard for CSV files is provided in :RFC:`4180`, but since the format predates that standard by decades, there are many minor differences in CSV file consumers and their expectations.
 The CSV encoder has a number of options to tailor output to those expectations.

 Consider the following XML::